 To better meet the challenge of educating students in international studies, American University (AU) and Ritsumeikan University (RU) propose the establishment of a joint degree in Global International Relations (GIR).
 Authorized by both institutions and awardable by both, the Bachelor of Arts in Global International Relations, through the American University – Ritsumeikan University Joint Degree Program, brings together students from both institutions, who will take classes from both institutions in the course of their studies.

 Founded in 1893, American University(AU) has gained a high reputation as one of the nation’s great universities.
 In Foreign Policy Magazine (2018), the School of International Service at AU ranks #9 among Top U.S. Undergraduate Institutions to Study International Relations, as well as #8 among Top Master's Programs for Policy Careers in International Relations.
-With its location in the nation’s capital, AU consistently attracts international students from more than 150 nations and areas.
+With its location in the nation’s capital, AU consistently attracts international students from about 120 nations and areas.